-The centre of Hawkshead is closed to cars, which enhances its character and makes wandering around its narrow streets especially enjoyable in summer when they are ablaze with colour and blooming flowers.
-It offers a good selection of cafes, pubs and shops including our village pharmacy, Post Office and Co-Op store.
+The centre of Hawkshead is closed to cars, which enhances its character and makes wandering around its narrow village streets especially enjoyable in summer when they are ablaze with colour and blooming flowers.
+It offers a good selection of cafes, pubs and shops including a village pharmacy, post office and Co-op store.

 Our office is right in the centre of the village, where you are welcome to call in and ask for recommendations for walks or days out, or even borrow a map to help you make the most of your stay.
 We also have a guide book with seven walks that start straight from our doorstep - a wonderful way to explore this beautiful landscape.

 Outdoor activities to undertake in the Lake District